Student Success Initiatives

 Transition Track students are those who enter the university with a non-weighted cumulative GPA between a 2.5 and 2.74.
 In order to support academic success, Transition Track students are required to fulfill the following steps within their first two semesters at Woodbury:

-• Meeting with Associate VP of Academic Affairs (AVPAA) or Learning Specialist, Academic Affairs, twice per semester for the first two semesters.
+• Meeting with Meeting with a Learning Specialist and Academic Affairs, twice per semester for the first two semesters.

 • Assignment of an Academic Peer Mentor